Are you dreaming of setting sail around the world? Does it feel far-fetched – like you’ll never see it become a reality?

 - Sailing Zephyr

 - Sailing Fair Isle

-READ NEXT: If you loved this list of inspiring sailing YouTube channels, check out our list of Instagram sailing accounts for even more insights into living on a sailboat.
+And if you loved this list of inspiring sailing YouTube channels, check out these related posts for even more liveaboard and sailing inspiration.

 Need more sailing life inspiration?